WahabZia/ParkingLot/README.md

 	"model":"Test Model"
 }

-This api is responsible for car exit logic and total ammount cahrged calculation . http://localhost:8080/parking/api/exit
+This api is responsible for car exit logic and total amount cahrged calculation . http://localhost:8080/parking/api/exit
 {
    "regNo":"est-124"
 }

+You can find total amount charged in application onsole .